Barbara Corcoran: Career

-After graduating college, she taught school for a year but soon moved on.
+After graduating from college, she taught school for a year but soon moved on.
 She had worked a total of 20 jobs by the time she was 23, including a side job renting apartments in New York City.
 While she was a waitress, her boyfriend convinced her to work for a real estate company.
-She wanted to be her own boss, and in 1973, while working as a receptionist for the Giffuni Brothers' real estate company in New York City, co-founded The Corcoran-Simonè with her boyfriend, who loaned $1,000.
-She split from her boyfriend seven years later after he told her he was going to marry her secretary and she then formed her own firm, The Corcoran Group.
+She wanted to be her own boss, and in 1973, while working as a receptionist for the Giffuni Brothers' real estate company in New York City, she co-founded The Corcoran-Simonè with her boyfriend, who lent her $1,000.
+She split from her boyfriend seven years later after he told her he was going to marry her secretary.
+She then formed her own firm, The Corcoran Group.

 In the mid-1970s, she also began publishing The Corcoran Report, a newsletter covering real estate data trends in New York City.

 In 2001, Corcoran sold her business to NRT for $66 million.

 In September 2017, Corcoran was announced as a contestant for season 25 of Dancing with the Stars, where she was partnered with Keo Motsepe.